Road & Travel Magazine

 Winter Driving Vision Hazards

-Traveling during the holidays usually means dealing with winter conditions, a lot of traffic and longer drive times.
+Traveling during winter months usually means dealing with harsh conditions, traffic jams and longer drive times.
 Inside the car, the heater is blasting and in turn, dehydrating your eyes.

 Insanity and Itch Reliever: Blurry vision makes driving dangerous and itchy eyes distract the driver from watching the road.
 Having artificial tears on hand can relieve the pain associated with dehydrated eyes.
 It's important to choose tears that do not contain vasoconstrictors (which constrict blood flow to the eyes and cause rebound redness), such as Refresh Brand tears, because products such as Visine enhance the problem rather than mitigate it.